bioasp/caspo/docs/install.rst

     #

 That's it.
 Now, you should be able to run **caspo** within the created environment.
-Note that you need to *activate* the environment everytime you open a new terminal.
+Note that you need to *activate* the environment every time you open a new terminal.

 Next, go to :ref:`testing-install`.